Can You Actually Use an Old iPad as a Drawing Tablet?

 Most older iPads (pre-2018) don’t support Apple Pencil.
 You’ll need a capacitive stylus:

-- Adonit Dash 4 ($30) — fine-point stylus with better precision, no palm rejection
+Adonit Dash 4 ($60) – fine-point active stylus with better precision.
+On iPads from 2018+, Blue mode adds palm rejection.

 Android Tablet Styluses

-Some Samsung Galaxy Tabs come with an S Pen — if yours does, you already have pressure sensitivity and palm rejection.
+Some Samsung Galaxy Tabs come with an S Pen – if yours does, you already have the best stylus experience available on Android (pressure sensitivity and palm rejection included).
 For other Android tablets:

 The honest truth about capacitive styluses: They work, but they’re not precise.
 The tip is thicker than you’d like, there’s no pressure sensitivity, and palm rejection doesn’t work (you’ll need a drawing glove or be careful about your hand placement).
 For sketching and casual art, they’re fine.
 For detailed illustration, save up for a device with active stylus support.